GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 \lambda=\frac{2\pi s}{\sqrt{5/2}}\Delta
 $$

-The Mexican hat wavelet as defined above is equal to the second derivative of a Gaussian envelope, with its Fourier wavelength ($\lambda$) dependent on the chosen wavelet scale ($s$) and the grid spacing ($\Delta$) of the input DTM raster.
-The wavelet function $\psi$ is scaled according to the wavelet scale parameter $s$ and the grid spacing $\Delta$, ensuring that the resultant wavelet coefficient $C$ signifies concave and convex landforms corresponding to the wavelet scale $s$.
-Users can define the value of $\lambda$ in meters as the targeted spatial scale for landform roughness analysis, and the **pycwtmexhat.py** module will automatically compute the wavelet scale $s$ based on the grid spacing ($\Delta$) of the input raster file (Figure 1)\autoref{fig:1}.
+The Mexican hat wavelet, as defined above, corresponds to the second derivative of a Gaussian envelope.
+Its Fourier wavelength ($\lambda$) depends on the chosen wavelet scale ($s$) and the grid spacing ($\Delta$) of the input DTM raster.
+The wavelet function $\psi$ is scaled based on the wavelet scale parameter $s$ and the grid spacing $\Delta$, ensuring that the resultant wavelet coefficient $C$ represents concave and convex landforms according to the wavelet scale $s$.
+Users can specify the wavelength $\lambda$ in meters as the target spatial scale for landform roughness analysis.
+The **pycwtmexhat.py** module will automatically compute the wavelet scale $s$ based on the grid spacing ($\Delta$) of the input raster file (Figure 1\autoref{fig:1}).
+In this module, users can choose to perform convolution either in the original domain (i.e., direct convolution) or in the frequency domain (i.e., using the Fast Fourier Transform) with the `convolve2d` and `fftconvolve` functions from the **SciPy** package, respectively [@2020SciPy-NMeth].
+By default, the module uses `fftconvolve` for greater computational efficiency.

 We note that the equations for $C$ and $\psi$ presented here are mathematical approaches adapted in later publications [@LaHusen2020; @Underwood2022; @Herzig2023] and ongoing works on landslide mapping and age dating studies [@Booth2023; @Lai2023; @Ozioko2023].
 There are minor differences in the proportionality constant used to define $\psi$ and the conventions used to present the magnitude of the wavelet coefficients $C$, compared to earlier similar research by @Booth2009 and @Booth2017 (original MATLAB codes available from [Booth's personal website](https://web.pdx.edu/~boothad/tools.html)).
-These differences in methatical approach will by definition result in $C$ values in different units and order of magnitude (e.g., $10^{-3}$ to $10^{-4}$ [m$^{-2}$] in @Booth2017 and prior studies; $10^{-2}$ to $10^{-3}$ [m$^{-1}$] in @LaHusen2020 thereafter).
+These differences in mathematical approach will by definition result in $C$ values in different units and order of magnitude (e.g., $10^{-3}$ to $10^{-4}$ [m$^{-2}$] in @Booth2017 and prior studies; $10^{-2}$ to $10^{-3}$ [m$^{-1}$] in @LaHusen2020 thereafter).
 Despite this discrepancy, the $C$ values yielded from these two approaches are linearly scaled and interconvertible, and they both reflect identical spatiotemporal patterns